ok-amba/default-ok-charts/charts/simple-deployment/README.md

 ## Example 5

-**The new ingress in Gen 2 supports three different domains ok.dk, okdc.dk and okcloud.dk**
+**The new ingress in Gen 2 supports three different domains: ok.dk, okdc.dk and okcloud.dk**

 ### Example 5.1: Configuring a private ingress
-If you want to deploy a new service on the ok.dk or okdc.dk domain, and want to expose the ingress privately in ok the following example can be used.
-In this case 'isPrivate' it set to true.
+If you want to deploy a new service on the ok.dk or okdc.dk domain, and want to expose the ingress privately in OK, the following example can be used.
+In this case 'isPrivate' is set to true.

 ```yaml
 ingress: